Tenant-Landlord Rights in Singapore

 A lease is not the same as a licence.
 A lease gives the tenant a proprietary interest in the land.
 A licence is only a personal arrangement between two parties, where the landlord has given the tenant a personal permission to use the premises for a short period of time.

 A lease offers the tenant the common law rights of assignment to a third party (depending on the property) and is capable for binding a third party.
 Further, if the tenancy takes the form of a lease, a tenant may sue in an action for nuisance or trespass.
 A licensee does not have such rights to assign the premises to a third party, nor sue for nuisance or trespass.

 Special restrictions apply to the renting out of Housing and Development Board (HDB) flats, such as a minimum occupation period.

-Generally, a lease should not be less than 6 months in duration.
+Generally, a lease should not be shorter than 6 months in duration.
 For example, you may be in breach of Singapore’s housing laws if you rent out your property for short periods of time on Airbnb.